grantsrb/langpractice/README.md

         the "experience" length for a single rollout.
 This is the number of steps to take in the environment for a single row in the batch during data collection.
+    "reset_trn_env": bool
+        if true, the training environments are reset at the beginning of each collection.
+This ensures that the model never has to jump into the middle of an episode during training.

     "val_targ_range": list of ints (low, high) or None the range of potential target counts during the validation